This post was originally published on June 23, 2016 and updated for comprehensiveness and accuracy.

 - Staff trustworthiness.

-Identifying potential dangers allows your security provider to design a program that mitigates weaknesses and improves the overall shopping experience.
+Identifying these potential dangers allows your security provider to design a program that mitigates security weaknesses and improves the overall shopping experience for customers.

 Furthermore, video surveillance allows you to monitor points of sale (POS), such as cash registers and payment kiosks.
 Placing surveillance cameras near point-of-sale channels helps prevent: